jamesdruhan/VueSP_Starter/src/help/getting_started.md

 	Add custom stores to the /store/modules/ folder then register them in this file.

----

 ## <a id="event_hub"></a>Event Hub

-VueSP Starter intializes a secondary Vue instance which acts as an event hub for your application.
-This allows any component to broadcast a event to any other component via the event hub Vue instance.
+VueSP Starter initializes a secondary Vue instance which acts as an event hub for your application.
+This allows any component to broadcast an event to any other component via the event hub Vue instance.

 **Default**: Enabled